soumitradev/todo-vue/README.md

 This is an alternative frontend for my other project, [todo-node](https://github.com/soumitradev/todo-node), that was a full stack todo-list project.

-This is my first Vue.js project and it was built in a short span, so it doesn't have complete functionality like:
+This is my first Vue.js + Tailwind project and it was built in a short span, so it doesn't have complete functionality like:
 - Viewing all public todos, and
 - Viewing docs for the API

 But for now, this will do as a bit of practice.

-Vue is fun.
+Vue and Tailwind are REALLY fun.

 ## Project setup
 ```